 Disability Employment Services

 Disability Employment Services provide specialised assistance in areas such as job hunting, résumé writing, disability disclosure, workplace modifications, incentives to employers and on-the-job support.
-For more information go to Job Access.
+For more information go to the employment assistance page.

 PACE Mentoring is the Australian Network on Disability’s dynamic mentoring program designed to assist employers in engaging with students and job seekers with disability.
 It aims to assist students and job seekers with disability develop practical skills for their job search, build confidence in their abilities, and gain exposure to work environments.
 Participants meet with their mentor 6-8 times over a 12 week period, who provides guidance on how to achieve career goals.
-Applications for the Spring cohort of PACE Mentoring are open all year round and students & jobseekers can Apply Here.
 For more information about the program and eligibility requirements visit our website.

 Stepping Into Internships

 Stepping Into is the Australian Network on Disabilities paid internship program designed specifically for university students with disability who want to gain hands-on work experience in their chosen field of study.
 Students benefit significantly through gaining experience of the job application and interview process, developing a network of contacts within a professional organisation and having the opportunity to showcase their skills and knowledge.
 For more information about the program and eligibility requirements visit the website.

 TAFE Specialist Employment Partnerships (TSEP)